eric-crowell/react-native-redux-e2e/README.md

 ### Average Run Time

-Without cache, the workflow takes about 15 minutes to complete.
+Without cache on the first run, the workflow takes about 32 minutes to complete.
+With cache, the workflow takes about 6 minutes.